Ashley Hall Alumnae Association Annual Awards | Charleston, SC

 Given to an Ashley Hall alumna, 35 years old or younger, who personally and professionally exhibits the mission of the School, this award honors the memory of Tonisha Bell Alston, Class of 1999 whose life and independent spirit embodied the key pillars of the Ashley Hall mission.

-The Dewar Gordon Holmes award honors an alumna who has demonstrated dedicated time, insight, talents and volunteer service to Ashley Hall.
+The Dewar Gordon Holmes Award honors an alumna who has demonstrated dedicated time, insight, talents, and volunteer service to Ashley Hall.

 Connect with us